This demo script shows how to use visual stimuli in model organism behavioural assays, such as overhead lights and images on the screen.

 SETCOLOUR(10,0.01,0.01,0.01) SETLIGHT(LIGHT1,SQUARE,300,500,1000) SETLIGHT(LIGHT2,SQUARE,1300,500,1000) SETLIGHT(LIGHT8,SPRITE,0,500,0) SETLIGHT(LIGHT9,SPRITE,0,500,0) SETLIGHT(LIGHT10,SPRITE,0,500,0) SETLIGHT(LIGHT11,SPRITE,800,0,0) LOAD(SPRITE_IMAGE,"8:blue_stripe_vertical") LOAD(SPRITE_IMAGE,"9:blue_stripe_vertical") LOAD(SPRITE_IMAGE,"10:blue_stripe_vertical") LOAD(SPRITE_IMAGE,"11:danio_small")

-- The SETCOLOUR command enables you to change how an image is lit from the screen, in this instance this command will be used to change how the blue bar image is lit, so it will appear black.
+- The SETCOLOUR command enables you to change how an image is lit from the screen, in this instance this command will be used to change how LIGHT10 (which is the SPRITE bitmap, the blue bar image) is lit, so it will appear black.

 - The first two SETLIGHT commands position square images on the screen, the first two numbers are the coordinates of their centre, and the third number is the size (in pixels) of the square (which is actually seen as a rectangle on the screen in this case).